-Cook this summer’s corn on the cob easily in your slow cooker.
+This corn on the cob recipe is the easiest way to cook summer corn.
 Season shucked corn on the cob, wrap in foil, and let your slow cooker do the rest.

 Shuck the corn and remove the silk.
 I spread butter on each cob and then seasoned with salt and pepper.
 In retrospect, I think I’d butter it after it was cooked.
 Too much of the butter drained off in to the foil.
 If I’m going to eat butter, I want to see it.

 Wrap each cob of corn in a piece of foil and seal tightly.
 Layer the corn in a slow cooker seal side up so the juices don’t run out.